okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/oob/use-flow.md

 Note the parameters that are passed:

-- `client_id` matches the client ID of the native application that you created in the [Set up your app](#set-up-your-app) section.
+- `client_id`: Matches the client ID of the native application that you created in the [Set up your app](#set-up-your-app) section.
 You can find it at the top of your app's **General** tab.
-- `scope` must be at least `openid`.
+- `scope`: Must be at least `openid`.
 See the **Create Scopes** section of the [Create an authorization server guide](/docs/guides/customize-authz-server/main/#create-scopes).
-- `grant_type` is `urn:okta:params:oauth:grant-type:oob`, indicating that you are using the direct authentication OOB grant type.
+- `grant_type`: `urn:okta:params:oauth:grant-type:oob`, which indicates that you are using the direct authentication OOB grant type.
 Use this grant type for OOB factors that you want to use as a primary factor.
-- `oob_code` is an identifier of a single out-of-band factor transaction.
+- `oob_code`: An identifier of a single out-of-band factor transaction.
 To respond to or check on the status of an out-of-band factor, this code is used to identify the factor transaction.

 For more information on these parameters, see the `/token` [endpoint](https://developer.okta.com/docs/api/openapi/okta-oauth/oauth/tag/OrgAS/#tag/OrgAS/operation/token).

-**Response**
+### Okta poll response

 Okta responds to the poll request with an HTTP 400 `authorization_pending` error.